gatsbyjs/gatsby/docs/docs/mdx/programmatically-creating-pages.md

 ---

-Sometimes you want to be able to programmatically access data from files in `src/pages` or create pages using MDX content lives at arbitrary locations outside of `src/pages/` or in remote CMSes.
+Sometimes you want to be able to programmatically access data from files in `src/pages` or create pages using MDX content that lives at arbitrary locations outside of `src/pages/` or in remote CMSes.

 For instance, let's say you have a Gatsby website, and you want to add